 - Gray: Minimizes overall brightness while fully maintaining color recognition.
 Best for outdoor sports in bright sunlight.

 - Green: Slightly heightens contrast while preserving the color balance.
-Ideal for golf, baseball.
+Ideal for golf or baseball.

 HD lenses go through digital customization to give your lens a sharper focus and a wider angle in all lighting conditions.